 Great kitchen organisation ideas that make life easy, simple and joyful.

 Indian kitchens are one of a kind, different in use and design.
 Our tryst with masalas and spices, cutlery and vessels of different materials and elaborate foods we prepare makes kitchens undergo a daily onslaught of work.
-Kitchen organisation in our homes is therefore a tough chore, made even more complex with the variety of cuisines we prepare.
+Kitchen organisation in our homes is, therefore, a tough chore made even more complex with the variety of cuisines we prepare.
 Storing utensils and food ingredients is one of the biggest peeves for most women in Indian kitchens.
 Despite storing intelligently and even buying less, one always finds things spilling over to the countertop, dining table and even the sink.

 Organisation is the key to keep ourselves sane, yet churn out wonderful dishes day in and day out for our friends and families.
-Great organisation isn’t as hard as it looks.
+A great organisation isn’t as hard as it looks.
 It is more than just putting everything out of sight and reach.
 It means finding things when you need them, separating essentials from occasional use, and prioritising important tasks.
 All this so good food doesn’t have to be cooked at the cost of slogging in the kitchen for hours on end.

 While kitchen design isn’t tough in itself, here are 10 few design ideas and tips to come up with great kitchen organisation for Indian homes.